97 California Law Review 1785 (2009)

 Date of Authorship for this Version

 Eskridge, William N. Jr., "Foreword: The Marriage Cases - Reversing the Burden of Inertia in a Pluralist Constitutional Democracy" (2009).
 Faculty Scholarship Series.
-Paper 3776.
+3776.